Automatic Divorce After Long Separation in PA

 Divorcing Someone You Haven’t Seen For Some Time

 You can divorce your spouse if you have not seen or communicated with them for a long period of time.
 This may work to your advantage as it will make it easier to satisfy the separated and apart requirement for section 3301(d) of the Divorce code.
-However, you will still have to give your spouse formal notice of your intention to obtain a divorce by serving them with a copy of your Complaint for divorce or meet the requirement of 231 Pa.
+However, you will still have to give your spouse formal notice of your intention to obtain a final divorce decree by serving them with a copy of your divorce Complaint or meet the requirement of 231 Pa.
 Code Rule 430 to obtain alternative service of process.

-Talk With an Experienced Divorce Lawyer
+Talk With an Experienced Pennsylvania Divorce Lawyer